CoderOneHQ/bomberland/README.md

 [![Engine Version](https://img.shields.io/badge/engine%20ver.-1663-blue)](#release-notes)

+# Bomberland engine + starter kits

-# About
+## About

 [Bomberland](https://www.gocoder.one/bomberland) is a multi-agent AI competition inspired by the classic console game Bomberman.

 Teams build intelligent agents using strategies from tree search to deep reinforcement learning.
 The goal is to compete in a 2D grid world collecting power-ups and placing explosives to take your opponent down.

-This repo contains starter kits for working with the game API.
+This repo contains starter kits for working with the game engine + the engine source!

 ![Bomberland multi-agent environment](https://www.gocoder.one/static/bomberland-529e18e676d8d28feca69f8f78a35c55.gif "Bomberland")

+## Contributing

+Contributions are always welcome, see our contribution guidelines [here](CONTRIBUTING.md)

 ## Usage